National Gallery of Modern Art

 How did you manage to desiccate the pictorial material of that generation?

-By stimulating them!
-And only after they had seen our graphic works of artists they esteemed, created by using innovative techniques that we had fine-tuned to convince them.
-These works, I repeat, stimulated the curiosity that is always present in the artist.
+Stimulating them…!
+Only after having seen our graphic works by the artists they esteemed, made with innovative techniques that we had developed to convince them; I repeat, they stimulated their curiosity which is always present in the artist.

 But the fundamental thing is our absolutely immense and boundless passion for modern and contemporary art.